 After June 30, 2012, work in FY 2012-2013 will focus on implementing the regional freight program in coordination with freight stakeholders, local jurisdictions and partners.
 Specific major activities will include commencing the Regional Freight/Passenger Rail Investment Strategy and collaborating with the Port of Portland on the Metro Export Initiative Pilot project.
+Metro will continue to coordinate with ODOT on the Regional Freight/Passenger Rail Investment Strategy as it relates to the Oregon Freight Plan and Oregon Rail Study.
 We will also continue to seek additional funding and partnership opportunities which will allow us to further implement the regional freight plan and stimulate jobs and economic activity.

-- Coordinate regional freight activities through TAC with a focus on obtaining funding for and otherwise implementing key elements of regional freight plan (ON-GOING) - Develop detailed scope, budget, obtain funding and execute intergovernmental agreements for Regional Freight/Passenger Rail Investment Strategy (SPRING/SUMMER 2012) - Develop detailed scope, budget, obtain funding and execute intergovernmental agreements for efforts to enhance the Port export initiative.
-(SUMMER/FALL 2012) - Participate and comment on ODOT efforts underway, including a statewide rail plan (scheduled to follow the completed Oregon Rail Study) (SPRING - FALL 2012) - Develop and issue RFP(s) and enter into contract with consultant(s) for Regional Freight/Passenger Rail Investment Strategy (FALL/WINTER 2012)
+- Coordinate regional freight activities through TAC with a focus on obtaining funding for and otherwise implementing key elements of regional freight plan (ON-GOING) - Develop detailed scope, budget, obtain funding and execute intergovernmental agreements for Regional Freight/Passenger Rail Investment Strategy (SECOND QUARTER) - Develop detailed scope, budget, obtain funding and execute intergovernmental agreements for efforts to enhance the Port export initiative.
+(SECOND/THIRD QUARTER) - Participate and comment on ODOT efforts underway, including a statewide rail plan (scheduled to follow the completed Oregon Rail Study) (FIRST AND SECOND QUARTER) - Develop and issue RFP(s) and enter into contract with consultant(s) for Regional Freight/Passenger Rail Investment Strategy (THIRD QUARTER) - Complete initial work products for regional rail freight study (FOURTH QUARTER).

-- Complete initial work products for regional rail freight study (SPRING 2012). - Collaborate with Port of Portland and other business entities on expanded export and related industrial economic development activities.
+- Collaborate with Port of Portland and other business entities on expanded export and related industrial economic development activities.
 (ON-GOING) - Continue to participate in monthly Portland Freight Committee and other local projects (ON-GOING) - Participate in quarterly State Oregon Freight Advisory Committee and more frequent ConnectOregon IV committees (ON-GOING). - Participate in quarterly West Coast Corridor Coalition meetings (ON-GOING).